Skip to content

 • Limited texting reach to the US, Canada, and select Caribbean regions

 If you’re looking for a texting service that offers mass SMS campaigns, SimpleTexting could be for you.
-It enables you to send bulk messages to a list of contacts, and its intuitive user interface (UI) is easy to navigate.
+It lets you send bulk messages and its intuitive user interface (UI) is easy to use.

-The biggest limitation of SimpleTexting is it doesn’t support calling from the app.
-If you wish to use the same number to call and text your numbers, they offer limited call forwarding — except for toll-free numbers, which you won’t be able to call from at all with SimpleTexting.
-If any of the limitations listed above impact your business communications, consider shopping around to avoid overpaying for your text messaging platform.
+The biggest limitation of SimpleTexting is it doesn’t support calling.
+If you want to call and text from the same number, they offer limited call forwarding — except for toll-free numbers, which you can’t call from at all.

 Another drawback?
-SimpleTexting offers Mailchimp and Zapier integrations in its plans, but it doesn’t offer native integrations with CRMs like HubSpot and Salesforce.
-If you’re a small business that runs on either of those CRMs, you have to spend time building workflows on Zapier yourself.
+SimpleTexting offers Mailchimp and Zapier integrations in its plans but doesn’t offer a native HubSpot SMS integration.
+If you’re a small business that runs on HubSpot or another CRM, you have to spend time building workflows on Zapier yourself.

 Key features of SimpleTexting